Rachel Kann

-Rachel Kann is an American poet, spoken word artist, writer, podcaster, kohenet, and educator.
+Rachel Kann is an American poet, spoken word artist, writer, actress, dancer, educator, and spiritualist.
 A TEDx UCLA poet, Kann has released three spoken word albums and published four poetry collections, as well as a children's book, You Sparkle Inside.
 She has performed her work at venues including Walt Disney Concert Hall and Nuyorican Poets Café, and shared the stage with artists including DaKAH, Saul Williams, and Sage Francis.

 After gaining notice in theatre and slam poetry circles, Kann founded "collab:ORATION", a collaborative music and poetry open mic which began in 2001 at the Knitting Factory and saw a number of prominent artists participate.
 Since then, Kann's work has been featured on the podcast Welcome to Night Vale, on KCRW's Morning Becomes Eclectic, and on the website Hevria, where she was a regular contributor.
-Outside of performance, Kann is an ordained kohenet who leads several spiritual communities, and an instructor with the UCLA Extension Writers' Program.
+Outside of performance, Kann is an instructor with the UCLA Extension Writers' Program.
+As a spiritual leader, she was ordained by and affiliated with The Kohenet Institute until cutting ties in 2022, and has led a number of independent religious programs.

+Kann is currently pursuing an ethnomusicological research project in Morocco as a Fulbright Scholar for the 2023-2024 academic year.

 Early life

 Kann grew up in San Luis Obispo, California, born to Jewish atheist parents.
 Kann has said that she and her siblings were roughly "50 percent of the Jewish population" in their hometown and would later write about her experiences of antisemitism growing up.
 Her father's family came from Germany and Hungary, while her maternal great-grandparents lived in Vilnius, Lithuania.

-As a child, Kann suffered from narcolepsy, initially misdiagnosed as anxiety and treated with sedatives.
+As a child, Kann had narcolepsy, initially misdiagnosed as anxiety and treated with sedatives.
 She was also partially deaf due to an ear infection until an operation when she was four restored her hearing, and has stated her belief that her early deafness heightened her other senses.
 Kann seriously pursued ballet between the ages of 3 and 17, before shifting her focus to theatre.

 Kann attended the UCLA Extension Writers' Program and studied under Tod Goldberg and Rob Roberge; many of the short stories she wrote in their classes later appeared in her book 10 for Everything.
 Kann later earned a Master of Fine Arts from Antioch University Los Angeles.